laboon/CS1632_Spring2018/exercises/7/exercise7.md

 ACCESS GRANTED: CATFISH
 ```

 There are three files, one for each class.
-If you are in the Mon/Wed 11:00 class, use the one in the ./wed_11 subdirectory; in the Mon/Wed 1:00 class, the ./wed_1 subdirectory, and in the Tue/Thu 9:30 class, the ./thu_930 subdireector.
+If you are in the Mon/Wed 11:00 class, use the one in the ./wed_11 subdirectory; in the Mon/Wed 1:00 class, the ./wed_1 subdirectory, and in the Tue/Thu 9:30 class, the ./thu_930 subdirectory.

 How should you figure it out?
 That's up to you.